 We were heading back today from our Christmas vacation in Sölden, Austria and decided to stop by Neuschwanstein since it was on the way.

-It is, quite possibly, the most famous castle in all the world.
+Neuschwanstein castler is the most famous castle in the world.

 Walt Disney modeled the Cinderella castle after Neuschwanstein and with good reason, it’s very beautiful and the setting is both dramatic and magical.
 Even in the winter time it’s just as pretty to visit, not only for the castle but also for the views overlooking the valley below and beyond.